fmbot-discord/docs/docs/commands/index.md

 !!! warning ""
-    To delete all your data from .fmbot, including friends and other settings, use `.fmremove`.
+    To delete all your data from .fmbot, including friends and other settings, use `.remove`.

 ---

-### .fmmode
+### .mode

 This command allows you to change how your .fm command looks.